 TECHNOLOGY CRUCIAL TO THIS PARTICULAR STORY — Annie’s techinical knowledge was “modest at best” and the best vehicle she could think of was a barrel lined with pillows.

-THE EMOTIONAL LANDSCAPE — The most amazing thing to me (and clearly also to the author) is that Annie was the first to ever pull this stunt.
+THE EMOTIONAL LANDSCAPE — Apparently, Annie was the first to ever pull this stunt.
 Three men went down before (half a century before) and plunged to their deaths.
 Many who came after were younger, fitter and had the huge psychological advantage of knowing that it had been done before.

 …it is well known that a vital ingredient of success is not knowing that what you’re attempting can’t be done.Terry Pratchett, Equal Rites